OJ-Plugin/TP-generator/README.md

 ### AI Provider Configuration

-1. Navigate to the Settings page (gear icon in sidebar)
+1. Navigate to the Settings nav (inside the home page)
 2. Select an AI provider (currently OpenRouter is fully supported)
-3. Choose a model from the dropdown list (recommended: qwen/qwen-2.5-coder-32b-instruct:free)
+3. Choose a model from the dropdown list (recommended: `qwen/qwen-2.5-coder-32b-instruct:free`)
 4. Enter your API key for the selected provider
 5. Click "Test Connection" to verify your configuration
 6. Click "Save" to apply the settings